-Top BBC presenter taken off air ‘after paying teen £35,000 for explicit pictures’
+Top BBC presenter ‘taken off air after paying teen £35,000 for explicit pictures’

 “That includes actively attempting to speak to those who have contacted us in order to seek further detail and understanding of the situation.

-“If we get no reply to our attempts or receive no further contact that can limit our ability to progress things but it does not mean our enquiries stop.
+“If we get no reply to our attempts or receive no further contact, that can limit our ability to progress things but it does not mean our enquiries stop.

 “If, at any point, new information comes to light or is provided – including via newspapers – this will be acted upon appropriately, in line with internal processes.”